vodekhir/Vivian-/README.md

-👩🏿‍💻 Hello and welcome!
+<h2>👩🏿‍💻 Hello and welcome!</h1>

 👩🏿‍🏫 I am passionate about learning new languages!

-🌺 I’m currently working on okNEXT: An open source Next.js web vitals monitoring tool for optimizing your NEXT web application😉.
+🌺 I’m currently working on <a href="https://oknext-oslabs.vercel.app/">okNEXT</a>: An open source Next.js web vitals monitoring tool for optimizing your NEXT web application😉.
 💻 I'm also working at Codesmith as a software engineering lecturer.
 👩🏽‍🔬 I’m looking to continue working on more open source projects and create cool tech in the science field.
 🌻 I’m interested in any challenging frontend, backend, or fullstack opportunities available!